a9977321/Phantom-Domain-2019/README.md

 Notes regarding Condition1: You can attempt to guess every 5 days.
-Send a message to mod to do so. you can guess by format s.t.: "FTTTFTTF" (T means this player Flag = true while F means false , the No.X letter means Xth player.) when you attempt fails, you will get a number that how many guesses are right.
+Send a message to mod to do so. you can guess by format s.t.: "FTTTFTTF" (T means this player Flag = true while F means false , the No.X letter means Xth player.)

-Ability_Flag_detector: You can choose if the flag info of defeated players will be revealed in a broadcast. (rule)(revealed)
+Ability_Flag_detector: The flag info of defeated players will be revealed in a broadcast. (rule)(revealed)

 Ability_Hacker: You can choose a player and name his flag.
 If the flag condition matches you will steal a token from target player.
 The attempt fails if target player has no tokens.
 The ability can be used every 5 days.
 The ability will be disabled if the flag condtion does not match. (active)